elmansey/Infrastructure/README.md

 - EKS Cluster

 And use ansible to configure the following:
-- Configure machine as BastionHost to install kubectl and awscli
+- Configure machine as BastionHost by installing kubectl and awscli
 - Apply jenkins k8s manifests (in kubernetes folder) in cluster to use ansible to deploy jenkins in cluster
 - Configure this machine to install prerequisite to able to use it as slave